nnajeh/f-UNetGAN/README.md

-This is a PyTorch/GPU implementation of the paper [F-UNetGAN : Fast UNET GAN For Unsupervised Anomaly Detection And Segmentation : Application to computed tomography scans for Lung diseases]:
+This is a PyTorch/GPU implementation of the paper [F-UNetGAN : Fast UNET GAN For Unsupervised Anomaly Detection And Segmentation : Application to Lung diseases]: